Lyres of Ur

-The Lyres of Ur or Harps of Ur are a group of four stringed instruments excavated in a fragmentary condition at the Royal Cemetery of Ur in modern Iraq from 1922 onwards.
+The Lyres of Ur or Harps of Ur is a group of four string instruments excavated in a fragmentary condition at the Royal Cemetery at Ur in Iraq from 1922 onwards.
 They date back to the Early Dynastic III Period of Mesopotamia, between about 2550 and 2450 BC, making them the world's oldest surviving stringed instruments.
-Carefully restored and reconstructed, they are now divided between museums in Iraq, the United Kingdom and the United States.
+Carefully restored and reconstructed, they are now divided between museums in Iraq, the United Kingdom, and the United States.

-Strictly speaking, three lyres and one harp were discovered, but all are often called lyres.
-The instrument remains were restored and distributed between the museums that took part in the digs.
+Strictly speaking, three lyres and one harp were unearthed, but all are often called lyres.
+The instrument remains were restored and distributed between the museums that took part in the excavations.
 The "Golden Lyre of Ur" or "Bull's Lyre", the finest, is in the Iraq Museum in Baghdad.
-The British Museum in London has the "Queen's Lyre" and "Silver Lyre", and the Penn Museum in Philadelphia has the "Bull Headed Lyre".
+The British Museum in London has the "Queen's Lyre" and "Silver Lyre", and the Penn Museum in Philadelphia has the "Bull-Headed Lyre".

-In 1929, archaeologists led by the British archaeologist Leonard Woolley, representing a joint expedition of the British Museum and the University of Pennsylvania Museum of Archaeology and Anthropology, discovered the instruments while excavating the Royal Cemetery at Ur.
-They discovered pieces of three lyres and one harp in Ur, located in what was Ancient Mesopotamia and is contemporary Iraq.
+In 1929, archaeologists led by the British archaeologist Leonard Woolley, representing a joint expedition of the British Museum and the University of Pennsylvania Museum of Archaeology and Anthropology, found the instruments while excavating the Royal Cemetery at Ur.
+They excavated pieces of three lyres and one harp in Ur, located in what was Ancient Mesopotamia and is contemporary Iraq.
 They are over 4,500 years old, from ancient Mesopotamia during the Early Dynastic III Period (2550–2450 BC).
 The decorations on the lyres are fine examples of the court art of Mesopotamia of the period.

-Leonard Woolley discovered the lyres amongst the bodies of ten women in the Royal Cemetery at Ur.
-One body was even said to be lying against the lyre with her skeletal hand placed where the strings would have been.
-Upon this discovery, Woolley was quick to pour in a liquid plaster to recover the delicate form of the wooden frame.
-The wood of the lyres was decayed but since some were covered in nonperishable materials, like gold and silver, they were able to be recovered.
+Leonard Woolley dug up the lyres from amongst the skeletons of ten women in the Royal Cemetery at Ur.
+One skeleton was even said to be lying against the lyre with her hand placed where the strings would have been.
+Woolley was quick to pour in a liquid plaster to recover the delicate form of the wooden frame.
+The wood of the lyres was decayed but since some were covered in nonperishable materials, like gold and silver, they were able to be taken.

 Lyres

 A lyre is a musical instrument that is stringed and has a role projecting from the body.
 There are two types of lyres: box and bowl.
 Like their names suggest, the box lyres have a boxlike body and the bowl lyres have a round body with a curved back.
 The Lyres of Ur are box lyres.
 They were played in an upright position with the strings plucked with both hands.

-Because of how they were discovered it is believed that the lyres were used in burial ceremonies in accompaniment to songs.
-Each lyre has 11 strings to play on that would produce a buzzing noise that repeated throughout the song.
+Because of their positioning in situ it is believed that the lyres were used in burial ceremonies in accompaniment to songs.
+Each lyre has 11 strings to play on that would produce a buzzing noise that is repeated throughout the song.
 The musician playing the instrument would repeat the pattern displayed on the lyre.